thebespokepixel/trucolor/README.md

 ```

 ##### Custom Names:
-Any color definition can be prefixed with a 'name:' and the result will be cached with that name, allowing it to be recalled by the same name later.
+Any color definition can be prefixed with a `name:` and the result will be cached with that name, allowing it to be recalled by the same name later.

 ```sh
 > trucolor bob: black lighten 50 saturate 50 spin 180